 Let's rule out two possibilities as being extremely unlikely.

 There is absolutely no evidence that, as described in the original news reports on 13 December 1944, Foo Fighters were any kind of Axis weapon.
-The Nazis had nothing even remotely similar to "glowing balls" that followed aircraft, nor did the Japanese.
+The Germans had nothing even remotely similar to "glowing balls" that followed aircraft, nor did the Japanese.
 In fact, today, in the 21st Century, there is no known weapon that resembles a fireball and tracks planes from close at hand.

 It also is unlikely that Foo Fighters are "natural phenomena" like St. Elmo's Fire, that is, natural fireballs that follow planes around.
 The Foo Fighter reports describe a phenomenon that should be seen with regularity every day if they are simply natural events.
 There should be sightings from commercial airliners by passengers looking out the window and seeing nearby patterns of fireballs trailing along nearby like friendly puppies on every shuttle flight from New York to D.C.
 While there might be rare sightings like that now and then, they are not nearly common enough to support the idea that the night fighter pilots flying out of Lyon would see them day after day on ordinary nights under average conditions.

 |This is a still from a film purporting to show a Foo Fighter following a Concorde.|